How Do I Use the Admin Portal to Manage Users and Billing?

 The Impact tab surfaces the business value your team is getting from Wispr Flow.
 Use the Team filter to narrow results to a specific team.
 It includes:

-• Minutes Saved: Total time your team has saved by dictating instead of typing, calculated against a 40 WPM typed baseline.
+Minutes Saved: Total time your team has saved by dictating instead of typing, calculated against a typed-baseline reading speed.
 Hover the info icon on the card for details about how this is calculated.

 Team Members table